 Newt Ltd is registered for VAT.
-The company has annual standard rated sales of £950,000.
+The company has annual standard rated sales of $\pounds950,000$ .
 This figure is inclusive of VAT.
 Because of bookkeeping problems Newt Ltd has been late in submitting its recent VAT returns.

-- Newt Ltd can apply to use the annual accounting scheme if its expected taxable turnover for the next 12 months does not exceed £1,350,000 exclusive of VAT. - In addition the company must be up to date with its VAT returns. - Under the scheme only one VAT return is submitted each year.
-This is due within two months of the end of the annual VAT period (note that an additional seven days is not given for filing an annual VAT return online as the deadline is already longer than normal). - The resulting reduced administration should mean that default surcharges are avoided in respect of the late submission of VAT returns. - Nine monthly payments are made on account of VAT commencing in month four of the annual VAT return period.
-Any balancing payment is made with the VAT return.

-• Each payment on account will be 10% of the VAT payable for the previous year.
+- Newt Ltd can apply to use the annual accounting scheme if its expected taxable turnover for the next 12 months does not exceed £1,350,000 exclusive of VAT. - In addition the company must be up to date with its VAT payments. - Under the scheme only one VAT return is submitted each year.
+This is due within two months of the end of the annual VAT period. - The resulting reduced administration should mean that default surcharges are avoided in respect of the late submission of VAT returns. - Nine monthly payments are made on account of VAT commencing in month four of the annual VAT return period.
+Any balancing payment is made with the VAT return. - Each payment on account will be 10% of the VAT payable for the previous year.
 This will improve both budgeting and possibly cash flow where a business is expanding.

 The flat rate scheme can simplify the way in which small businesses calculate their VAT liability.
 Under the flat rate scheme, a business calculates its VAT liability by simply applying a flat rate percentage to total income.
 This removes the need to calculate and record output VAT and input VAT.

 The flat rate percentage is applied to the gross total income figure (including exempt supplies) with no input VAT being recovered.
-The percentage varies according to the type of trade that the business is involved in, and will be given to you in the examination.
+The percentage varies according to the type of trade that the business is involved in, and will be given to you in the exam.

-Omah registered for VAT on 1 January 2012.
-He has annual standard rated sales of £80,000, and these are all made to the general public.
-Omah has annual standard rated expenses of £12,000.
+Omah registered for VAT on 1 January 2013.
+He has annual standard rated sales of $\pounds 80,000$ , and these are all made to the general public.
+Omah has annual standard rated expenses of $\pounds 12,000$ .
 Both figures are exclusive of VAT.
 The relevant flat rate scheme percentage for Omah's trade is 13%.

 - Omah can use the flat rate scheme if his expected taxable turnover for the next 12 months does not exceed £150,000 exclusive of VAT. - In addition, the expected total income (including VAT and exempt supplies) for the next 12 months must not exceed £230,000. - The main advantage of the scheme is the simplified VAT administration.
-Omah's customers are not VAT registered, so there will be no need to issue VAT invoices. - Using the normal basis of calculating the VAT liability, Omah will have to pay annual VAT of £13,600 (80,000 12,000 = 68,000 x 20%). - If he uses the flat rate scheme then Omah will pay VAT of £12,480 (80,000 + 16,000 (output VAT of 80,000 x 20%) = 96,000 x 13%), which is an annual saving of £1,120 (13,600 12,480)
+Omah's customers are not VAT registered, so there will be no need to issue VAT invoices. - Using the normal basis of calculating the VAT liability, Omah will have to pay annual VAT of $\pounds 13,600 (80,000 12,000 = 68,000 \times 20\%)$ . - If he uses the flat rate scheme then Omah will pay VAT of £12,480 (80,000 + 16,000 (output VAT of 80,000 x 20%) = 96,000 x 13%), which is an annual saving of £1,120 (13,600 12,480)